 9. Fresh Orange Juice — Djemaa el-Fna

-The most famous street food experience in Morocco — freshly squeezed orange juice from the stalls around Djemaa el-Fna square in Marrakech.
-Incredibly sweet, ice cold, and costs just €0.50.
-Non-negotiable on any Marrakech visit.
+Freshly squeezed orange juice from the stalls around Djemaa el-Fna square in Marrakech.
+Incredibly sweet, ice cold.
+Price: €0.50.

 10. Mint Tea — The Moroccan Ritual

-Moroccan mint tea (“Berber whisky”) is not just a drink — it's a ceremony.
 Green tea steeped with fresh mint and poured from a height to create froth.
 Served in ornate glasses, always very sweet.
-Refusing tea is considered impolite — embrace the ritual.
+Refusing tea is considered impolite.
 Price: €0.50–1.

 11. Amlou — Moroccan Nut Butter

-A thick paste of ground argan oil, almonds, and honey — Morocco's answer to peanut butter, but infinitely more luxurious.
+A thick paste of ground argan oil, almonds, and honey.
 Eaten with msemen for breakfast.
-Buy a jar to take home — it's one of the best souvenirs from Morocco.
+Buy a jar to take home — one of the best souvenirs from Morocco.

 12. Chebakia — Honey Pastry

-Flower-shaped fried pastry coated in honey and sesame seeds — traditionally eaten during Ramadan with harira soup, but available year-round.
-Intensely sweet and addictive.
+Flower-shaped fried pastry coated in honey and sesame seeds.
+Traditionally eaten during Ramadan with harira soup.
 Price: €0.20–0.50 each.

 📍 Where to Eat in Marrakech